aptech/docs/docs/CR-nextindex.rst

     4
     1

-In this example, nextindex incremented ind to index the next 6x7 subarray in array a.
+In this example, :func:`nextindex` incremented *ind* to index the next 6x7 subarray in array *a*.

-Using the same data from above, a subsequent call to nextindex:
+Using the same data from above, a subsequent call to :func:`nextindex`:

 ::

     ind = nextindex(ind,orders);

-will assign ind to be equal to:
+will assign *ind* to be equal to:

 ::